Digital Multiplex System

 On October 16, 2006, Nortel received a special recognition award from Canada's Telecommunications Hall of Fame for its role in pioneering digital communications with the Digital Multiplex System.

 The DMS name arose from a designation for a switching matrix design that was developed in the exploratory phase of the project.
 The Digital Multiplexed Switch was selected as the basic switching design for the project.
 The product was intended as a successor for Nortel's first electronic switch, the SP1, and was to be called the SP2.
 However the DMS acronym was mellifluous and was eventually (1975) adopted as the designation for the DMS-10 and DMS-100 family of products, with the "S" standing for "system" rather than "switch".
 It was then applied to the entire digital switching family as well as the DMS-1 family of Digital Transmission Concentrators.

 DMS is favoured by many European cable operators as the switching platform for their voice networks.
 The DMS-10 is widely used by rural wireline providers.
-DMS-100 and 200 switches are widely deployed throughout the U.S. and Canada by Regional Bell Operating Companies, Bell Canada and independent telephone companies as well as the US Military.
+DMS-100 and 200 switches are widely deployed throughout the US and Canada by Regional Bell Operating Companies, Bell Canada and independent telephone companies as well as the US Military.
 The DMS-250 is the backbone of a number of carriers' long-distance networks.
 The DMS-300 is an international gateway switch, and the DMS-500 is commonly deployed by competitive local exchange carriers because it combines DMS-100 and 250 capabilities.

 DMS switches run a proprietary multitasking operating system known as SOS.

 The user interface, called MAPCI, consists of a series of multi-level menus and is usually accessed from a connected VT100 compatible dumb terminal or terminal emulator.
 Each level or overlay performs different functions.

-A working DMS 10 can be viewed at the Connections Museum in Seattle.